Edgestitch bias tape onto the sides and bottom of the bag,

 Repeat for the other bottom corner of the bag.

 When both corners are cut, open the bag and press it flat once again.
 It will have two notches taken out of the bottom corners, as shown above.

-Edge stitch bias tape onto the sides and bottom of the bag, leaving the notched sections alone.
-Tuck the raw end of the bias tape inside itself at the top corners before you sew it down.
+Using the Bias Tape Thread edgestitch bias tape onto the sides and bottom of the bag, leaving the notched sections alone.
+Tuck the raw ends of the bias tape inside itself at the top corners before you sew it down.